 In our Course Guides you can find all relevant information about the programme in one practical document.
 Download it here for your convenience.

-This programme has a selection procedure with a 1 April deadline.
+This programme has a selection procedure at the School of Journalism with a 1 May deadline.

 All applicants need to fill in the entry form and supply information on study background, level of English and personal motivation.
-This also helps us to organise interdisciplinary and intercultural learning and design the cross-border journalism programme for you.
+This also helps us to organise interdisciplinary and intercultural learning.

-Please fill in the entry form and send your documents to the email-address included.
+Please fill in the entry form and send your documents to the email address included as soon as possible and no later than 1 May.

 TOEFL score 550 paper based or 213 computer based or 80 Internet based or IELTS score 6.5, or any other proof of proficiency in English supported by your institute.